joe-claire/dig333-devlog/README.md

 Quiz question: True or false: Batteries in parallel can deliver twice the current in the same amount of time as batteries in series.

+## Week 4
+Pay for the Printer by Philip K. Dick (1956)
+This short story is about a post apocalyptic world where nobody knows how to make things.
+Aliens have moved in to earth with the capability of copying things for people, which has replaced the need for humans to know how to create.
+But this alien species is dying and people are running out of options, so they have to return to making things on their own– a foreign challenge to many of them.
+“He indicated the crude wooden cup.
+‘That's where we are right now.
+Don't laugh at it.
+Don't say it's not civilization.
+It is -- it's simple and crude, but it's the real thing.
+We'll go up from here.’”
+The premise of civilization collapsing when we learn how to make new things is super interesting to me.
+It communicates the idea that a core part of humanity is creativity and the ability to make.
+This was a futuristic story at the time it was written, but now to us in 2022 it takes place in the past.
+How might it be interpreted differently by readers over the years?

+The Preserving Machine by Philip K. Dick (1953)
+This is another short story by Philip K. Dick.
+A man wants to preserve sheet music, so he creates a machine that installs sheet music inside different animals, allowing him to later reverse the process to retrieve the music from the animals.
+But a problem arises– the music is altered in the copying process and is now a gross distorted version of the original.
+The animals themselves are no longer tame but become violent.
+The project is deemed a failure.
+"Only time will tell," I said.
+"Even though this method failed, some other may work; something that we can't foresee or predict now may come along, some day."
+Both of these stories have examples of people wanting to copy and preserve things, but they resort to machines or other systems instead of doing it themselves.
+I think part of the goal of these stories is to remind us that our ability to create is unparalleled.
+What is the significance of the beetle at the end?